Alpiexta/Alpiexta.github.io/index.md

 ---

 ### Introduction of The Dataset
-* Fire incidcents dataset from the [offical website](https://datasf.org/opendata/)
-* After cleaning, there is 25924 rows × 13 columns (year from 2003-2017)
+* Fire incidents dataset from the [offical website](https://datasf.org/opendata/) ; after cleaning, there is 27924 rows × 13 columns (year from 2003-2019)
+* Fire inspections from the [offical website](https://datasf.org/opendata/) ; 85 kB, 347k rows, 64 variables
+* Awarded Degrees dataset directly from the USA's data api; 10 kB, 49k rows, 4 variables
+* Median Earnings dataset directly from the USA's data api; 28 kB, 57k rows, 6 variables.

 ### Aim of The Project
+* Identify issues.
-* Find patterns
+* Find patterns.
+* Back up our findings with social data - demographics.
-* Provide viable solutions
+* Provide viable solutions.
+* Back up our finding with data.

 ### The Conclusion of Each Part
-**Spatial Characteristics:**

-* The number of fire incidents in the northeast part of the city is higher than others
-* One of cluster centers will move toward bottom left on map in 2018

 **Temporal Characteristics:**

-* The amount of fire incidents decreases sharply in 2014 because [SP took some measures to contain fire incidents]((https://www.cbsnews.com/sanfrancisco/news/Snew-sf-budget-allows-for-hundreds-more-police-officers-firefighters/))
+* The number of fire incidents in the center part of the city is higher than others.
-* people are much more active at around 8pm on the weekend especially Sunday
+* Identifying pattern throughout the years.
+* Apply data for the measures the state implemented to reduce the cases (e.g. number of inspections).

+**Spatial Characteristics - Demographics :**

+* Median income changes and how this affects the final outcome.
+* Educational level of citizens and how this affects the final outcome.
 * The fraction of‘Unintentional’(Ignition Cause) is the largest.
-* the period that from December to January is specal

 **Association Rules:**

-* When you do not use the appliances in the kitchen, you had better to plug off
+* Statistical analysis in association rules.
+* Proving that the most common and possible way to get a fire is by kitchen appliances.